After nine months of pregnancy you’re probably used to saying ‘no’ when you’re offered a drink.

 2. The alcohol level in your breast milk is the same as in your blood

-If your blood alcohol level is 0.05 then so is your breast milk alcohol level.
-This is a general measure as there are many factors that contribute to your blood/breast milk alcohol level, including your body size, how much you’ve eaten, what you are drinking and how quickly you are drinking.
+So if your blood alcohol level is 0.05 then so is your breast milk alcohol level.
+This is a general measure as there are many factors that contribute to your blood/breast milk alcohol level, including your size, how much you’ve eaten and how quickly you are drinking.

 3. It takes about two hours for the average woman’s body to metabolise one drink

-4. There is no need to ‘pump and dump’ your breast milk if you have a drink
+4. There is no need to ‘pump and dump’ your breast milk after you have a drink

-If you are planning on drinking more than a couple of drinks—you have a function or celebration to attend—then you should consider expressing milk in advance so your baby doesn’t miss a feed [2].
+If you are planning on drinking more than a couple of drinks – you have a function or celebration to attend – then you should consider expressing milk in advance so your baby doesn’t miss a feed.
+Perhaps also offer your baby a bottle beforehand too – some babies just do not take a bottle, especially the first time and especially if they’re also in a new place or with a new person.

-If you miss a feed and your breasts become engorged and while you’re still affected by alcohol you can express that milk—but discard it immediately as once breast milk is expressed the alcohol will remain in it.
+If you miss a feed and your breasts become engorged while you’re still affected by alcohol you should express and throw out that milk.
+Once milk is expressed the alcohol will remain in it.

-Don’t panic if, on a single occasion, you’ve had a small amount of alcohol (and you don’t think it has completely left your system) but your baby is hungry (and you have no other option such as solid food or expressed milk).
-It is better to feed them than to let them go hungry [2].
+Don’t panic!
+If you find yourself in the situation where your baby is hungry but you’ve had a small amount of alcohol (and you don’t think it has completely left our system) it is still better to feed them than to let them go hungry.

 Your email address will not be published.
 Required fields are marked *